avoumatsodo/avoumatsodo.github.io/_research/Industrialization.md

 ## II.
 Model predictions
 ### • Finance and Structural Transformation
 <div style="text-align: justify">
 Figure II below exemplifies the impact of financial development on country' structural transformaton.
-During the industrialization phase, where the growth rate in agriculture ($g_a$) is greater than that in services ($g_s$), which in turn is greater than that in manufacturing ($g_m$), resources are primarily reallocated from the agricultural and service sectors \circled{$a$} and \circled{$s$} to the manufacturing sector \circled{$m$}.
+During the industrialization phase, where the growth rate in agriculture ($g_a$) is greater than that in services ($g_s$), which in turn is greater than that in manufacturing ($g_m$), resources are primarily reallocated from the agricultural and service sectors ($a$) an ($s$) to the manufacturing sector ($m$).
 This reallocation is further amplified by the level of financial development, favoring higher growth in the agricultural and service sectors.
 Conversely, during the deindustrialization phase, where the growth rates satisfy $g_a>g_m>g_s$, resource reallocation is directed more towards the service sector.
 This shift is again amplified by the level of financial development.
 </div>

 <center>